eigenhombre/i3d3/README.md

     - Multiple histograms per plot
     - Show X and Y axis labels
     - Single or multiple plots per page, of various sizes
+- Scatter / line plots
+    - Multiple data sets per page in different colors/widths
+    - Histograms and scatter / line plots on same diagram

+#### Not done

+- Still need to be added to combined plots:
     - Add rectangular highlights to X-ranges underneath histograms
     - Draw horizontal, vertical and other lines on top of plot
     - Add text to plot in either data or display units
-- Scatter / line plots
-    - Multiple data sets per page in different colors/widths

-#### Not done

-- Histograms and scatter / line plots on same diagram
 - Show (x,y) plot coordinates of mouse
+- Wrap everything in an object to avoid namespace pollution
 - Log / linear axes
 - Error bars
 - Time series X-axes